MarielHamson/APlaceToGo/planning.md

 11:00 - 1:05: Played with Material Design and nav bar templates for too long.
 Most were too complex for this project.
 Returning to work on functionality next

 1:13: Found out my CORS extension was ruining my life.
 Wow.

+1:00 - 3:00 worked on checkbox values not showing and import.
+Neither work still.